Everyone loves a great deal.

 - Step three: Look for your highest trafficked product pages

-To show you how to do this, take a look at the screenshot provided below from my client QuickZip Sheet (they’re the world’s first zip-on sheets — pretty cool, right?).
+Let's take a look at the screenshot provided below from QuickZip Sheet (they’re the world’s first zip-on bed sheets — pretty cool, right?)

 After clicking “Behavior” and “All Pages,” I was able to find that their most popular product is their Luxe Starter Pack, followed by their Baby Starter Pack.

-That’s great for them… but what if your most popular products don’t make sense as a bundle, or you didn’t find any good ideas here?
+This works great for QuickZip, but what if your most popular products don’t make sense as a bundle, or you didn’t find any good ideas here?